sevenval/flat-docs/reference/actions/error.md

 ## Fixed message shortcut

-If the action body is only a JSON string (it must be enclosed in double quotes) its value will be assigned to the `$error/message` property.
+If the action body is a string constant (it must be enclosed in double quotes), its value will be assigned to the `$error/message` property.
 This is a handy shortcut to trigger simple errors with fixed messages:

 ```xml